 Death related issues

 Unless the home was built recently, many of the prior owners are likely deceased.
 The records need to be checked to verify that the prior owner transferred his/her interest while alive or that proper estate documents were filed.
-If an Estate sells or transfers property, then probate deeds or estate-related deeds may need to be on record.
+If an Estate sells or transfers property, then probate deeds or estate-related deeds may need to be on the record.
 Otherwise, the heirs may need to release any ownership claims.

-If property is obtained through a foreclosure proceeding, the title company and the new buyer need to be extra careful that all the legal formalities are met.
+If the property is obtained through a foreclosure proceeding, the title company and the new buyer need to be extra careful that all the legal formalities are met.
 Courts generally are extra-cautious about taking someone’s home away.
 They, therefore, provide the debtor with many legal protections.
 If the foreclosure is invalid, the new Florida homeowner may face a legal challenge from the prior owner.
 The homeowner and lawyer should also check for any open bankruptcies.
 Bankruptcies can act as a title cloud.

 Additional title defect and concerns